 "The lunch food is gross and you're never allowed out to eat what you want."
-Maria, 10th grade 99999
+Maria, 10th grade

 "Students shouldn't feel like they are restricted - it will cause more rebellion."
-Anonymous 12th grade opopopopopo

-"(To improve attendance) Make North more like a school, and less like a prison.
+"(To improve attendance)

+Make North more like a school, and less like a prison.

 They have us on lockdown."

 Veronica 11th grade